latif93/NLP_Project1/README.txt

 "requests" --> run the command "python3 -m pip install requests"

 Instructions:
+Running the autograder will run all of our code for scoring.
-Running "python3 gg_api.py {year}" will run all of our code.
-The first output to stdout is the JSON compatible format, and the second output to stdout is the human-readable format.
+Running "python3 gg_api.py {year}" will also run all of our code, AND output the results:
+  - The first output to stdout is the JSON-compatible format.
+  - The second output to stdout is the human-readable format.

+We assume the tweet data filenames will maintain the format "gg{year}.json"

+* Note: if you do not provide a year argument when calling gg_api.py, it will not work
+* Note: We have a get_awards() algorithm to parse the tweets for award names on our own, but we also separately hardcode award names for our winners, nominees, and presenters, per the project specifications regarding cascading error.